suipnice/moodle-mod_wims/README.md

-# WIMS #
+# WIMS classroom as Moodle activity #
 ![Licence](https://img.shields.io/github/license/suipnice/moodle-mod_wims)

-This plugin allows one to insert WIMS classes in Moodle classes.
+This plugin allows one to insert WIMS classes in Moodle courses.
 It requires a WIMS server to have been setup and correctly configured.
 Information regarding extended configuration for the WIMS server required for this plugin to work can be found below: